 Totonno’s Pizzeria Napolitano

 Another famous pizza in Brooklyn spot that has been ranked as New York City’s #1 pizza and Food Network’s #1 pizza in America is Totonno’s of Coney Island, which was also featured on that same episode of Ugly Delicious with David Chang!
-And after a few year hiatus, they are finally reopen and we can all rejoice!
+And after a few years hiatus, they are finally reopened and we can all rejoice!

 Totonno’s has been in the pizza game for nearly 100 years, opening up back in 1924, which makes it one of the most classic and must-try pies in all of New York City.